unosquare/passcore/README.md

   - Ensure <code>UseAutomaticContext</code> is set to <code>false</code>
   - Ensure <code>LdapUsername</code> is set to an AD user with enough permissions to reset user passwords
   - Ensure <code>LdapPassword</code> is set to the correct password for the admin user mentioned above
+  - User @gadams65 suggests the following: FQDN of your LDAP host.
+I also put the LDAP username in without any other info such as domain or @domain.
+Only the username.

 ## License